IoOrigin/iota-channels-lite/README.md

 Use `channel_author.remove_subscriber()` to remove a subscriber from the channel <br />
 <br />
 Use `channel_subscriber.connect()` to connect to a channel<br />
+Use `channel_subscriber.reconnect()` to reconnect to a channel if you want to receive the messages in another session again without sending a new transaction<br />
 Use `channel_subscriber.update_keyload()` to update the session key<br />
 Use `channel_subscriber.read_signed()` to read a signed message from the channel<br />
 Use `channel_subscriber.read_tagged()` to read a tagged message from the channel<br />